 - Resets your queue position.

-- Doesn’t speed up review.
+- Does not speed up review.

 - Looks like manipulation to AdSense.

-Step 7: After 8 weeks, contact support
+Step 8: After 8 weeks, contact support

-If verified-correct setup, 25+ substantial articles, indexed in GSC, and 8 weeks have passed: use the policy contact form with your publisher ID + site URL + date added.
+If the setup is verified-correct, you have 25+ substantial articles, the site is indexed in GSC, and 8 weeks have passed in “Getting ready”: use the policy contact form with your publisher ID, site URL, and the date you added it.
+Reference the official site status guide so support sees you’ve already checked the labels.

 When this is not on you